phillipberndt/autorandr/README.md

 takes place, and `postsave`, which is executed after a profile was stored/altered.

+If you experience issues with xrandr being executed too early after connecting a new monitor, then you can create a script `predetect`, which will be executed before autorandr attempts to run xrandr.
+Place e.g. `sleep 1` into that file to make autorandr wait a second before running xrandr.

 All scripts can also be placed in any of the `$XDG_CONFIG_DIRS`.
 In addition to the script names themselves, any executables in subdirectories named `script_name.d` (e.g. `postswitch.d`) are executed as well.
 In scripts, some of